top of page

 3. How is our business going to solve these pain points?

 Knowing this will help you answer your customers pain point issues and really help your brand to resonate.
-You can use these in your marketing, website copy and also blogs or social media posts which will help towards your website’s SEO.
+You can use these in your marketing, website copy and also blogs or social media posts.

 "A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well." - Jeff Bezos